 TWELVE STEPS TO HAPPY INTEGRATION

-Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits, and then send photographs to relatives of wonderful sunsets over a loch lying at the end of your ‘estate’.
-It might assist our tourist board, but it does nothing for Scotland’s democratic progress.
+Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits.
+It does nothing for Scotland’s democratic progress.
 Incidentally, loch is not pronounced ‘lock’.
 Try and get it right.
 And we have burns here not brooks, and glens not dales.